khizarIqbal93/Playground-September/README.md

 8. Search for SQS and select `AmazonSQSFullAccess` and click attach policy
    ![lambda permission4](./screenshots/lambda_1/lambda_5.png)

-> Note: In the real world you would want to keep the permissions tighter!
+> :warning: Note: In the real world you would want to keep the permissions tighter!

 ---